 All staff when they begin their employment at Swift are presented with a copy of the handbook.
 This ensures all employees are up to speed with the latest Group guidelines on Modern Slavery.
-Those departments who work closely with suppliers such as; Procurement, Logistics & Quality also have access to further guidance and tools to understand and spot signs of Modern Slavery when conducting their day to day working practices.
+Those departments who work closely with suppliers such as; Procurement, Logistics & Quality must carry out Modern Slavery training annually to help understand and spot signs of Modern Slavery when conducting their day to day working practices.